pgorod/pgorod.github.io/_posts/2017-05-05-Concepts-Accounts-Contacts.md

 There might be good reasons to use this system, imperfect as it is.
 If you need to, you can work around it's interface limitations in two ways:

 - handle the relationships directly from the database (you will find multiple rows in table `accounts_contacts` for a single contact)
 - if you don't see the second Account from the Contacts detail record, you can still see the Contact in the Accounts record, as an item in a subpanel.
 From that line you can select "delete".
-Remeber deleting in subpanels doesn't delete the full records, it only deletes the relationship between the record you are on, and that linked record.
+Remember deleting in subpanels doesn't delete the full records, it only deletes the relationship between the record you are on, and that linked record.

 ### Setting up Security ###